gutobortolozzo/noki/README.md

 ```

-Example above is available in the directory examples/simple/
+Example above is available in the directory examples/simple/.

-Run this example from the project root using these two commands
+Run this example from the project root using these two commands:
  - node --use_strict examples/simple/server.js
  - node --use_strict examples/simple/executor.js